CFA vs MBA, which one should you choose?

 Commitment to Excellence

 Both the CFA and MBA require a significant commitment of time, effort, and resources.
 They demand rigorous study and a high level of dedication, demonstrating a candidate’s commitment to professional excellence and continuous learning.

 Both provide excellent networking opportunities.
-MBA programs often emphasize group work and have strong alumni networks.
+Top MBA programs in the US often emphasize group work and have strong alumni networks.
 At the same time, the CFA Institute hosts events and has local chapters worldwide that enable charterholders to connect with other financial professionals.